octoml/octoai-cartoonizer/README.md

 sentencepiece==0.1.97
 ```

-and replace it with, which echo the packages that we installed in Section A. The transformers library has to be set to a slighly older version to work with the `clip-interrogator` library.
+and replace it with, which echo the packages that we installed in Section A. The transformers library has to be set to a slightly older version to work with the `clip-interrogator` library.
 ```
 transformers==4.26.0
 Pillow>=6.2.1